function61/varasto/docs/storage/local-fs/index.md

 Choose a naming scheme for your volumes
 ---------------------------------------

-Decide on a naming scheme for your volumes.
+!!! tip "Name your disks - not their content!"
 	Don't use "Movies" or "Music" because with Varasto you don't need to stress about which disk is used for storing which type of data.
-I.e. name your disks, not their content.
+The data can even move between your volumes as your needs change.

 You can name your volumes anything you like - a few examples: